Rsyslog Configuration

 Downloading Configuration Archive

-The configuration archives are available on the Admin page.
+page.
 Select this using the tab from the main menu at the top of the Panther page.

 The drop-down selector offers archives for the supported software and operating systems.

-Select the appropriate option for your client and click the Download button.
+Select the appropriate option for your client and click the Download

 The archives are downloaded in an appropriate format for each system:

-• Linux archives are provided in uncompressed tar format, while
+- Linux archives are provided in uncompressed

-• Windows archives are built using zip.
+format, while - Windows archives are built using

 NOTE: that the same certificates and keys are provided in each archive, so for custom configurations the choice of download is unimportant.